Does Alcohol Damage Your Teeth?

 One of the primary ways alcohol can cause tooth decay is through its high sugar content.
 Drinking sugary beverages such as beer and sweet wines can form plaque, a sticky film that can cause tooth decay.
 Sugary drinks can also raise acidity in the mouth, which increases the risk of cavities.

 Finally, the effects of alcohol on our overall oral health cannot be underestimated.
-For people who drink heavily, the risk of tooth decay, gum disease, and bad breath is all increased.
+The risk of tooth decay, gum disease, and bad breath are all increased for people who drink heavily.
 The risk of developing serious conditions such as oral cancer is also increased.
 If you are concerned about the effects of alcohol on your oral health, it is always best to talk to your dentist.
 Your dentist can help you create a plan to help keep your teeth healthy and your smile bright.

 Gum Disease